-The majority of live collaborations include an element of live remixing, or "dubbing", of the performers he's working with.
-This is when the other performers live material (vocals, instruments, or other audio) are feed into a wide variety of special fx and manipulated in a spontaneous fashion (with over 100 change-able parameters), via the livePA set-up.
+The majority of live collaborations focus on improvised remixing, or live "dubbing", of the performers being worked with.
+This is when the other performers live material (vocals, instruments, or other audio) are feed into a wide variety of special fx and manipulated in a spontaneous fashion (with over 100 play-able parameters), via the livePA set-up.
 In some cases this treatment is the central, or even singular, element of the performance.
 Delays fed into other delays, filtered, re-pitched and sent to reverbs, distorted and then sent back to the initial delay, ..and so on.

 Notable collaborations using this approach include: Tanya Tagaq, Shanbehzadeh, Loscil, Mei Han, Randy Raine-Reusch, Rachel Iwaasa, Kenton Loewen, Lee Hutzulak, Scant.Intone, Mahmood Schricker, Scorcerers.